Intake-GUI: Exploring data in a graphical user interface¶

 intake.gui.add("./us_crime/us_crime.yaml")

-Remote catalogs are e.g. available under
+Remote catalogs are for example available at

 Ad 2.
-Sources#
+Sources¶

 Selecting a source from the list updates the descriptive text on the left side of the user interface.